microsoft/fast/specs/data-grid/data-grid.spec.md

 None

 ### Test Plan

-This component should have Jest component testing in the @microsoft/fast-foundation package
+This component should have component testing in the @microsoft/fast-foundation package.

 ## Next Steps